If you want to be great, you must never become complacent. And never becoming complacent means acknowledging your weaknesses.

 And as our team manifesto goes, when we push you, you push us—we all get better.

 This post serves two purposes.
-One, it provides insight to the Strength in Movement series program, orchestrated by coaches Amelia and Chris.
+One, it provides insight to the Strength in Movement series program.
 Two, it acknowledges every opportunity for improvement within a Cut workout.
 (And yes, there is always room to improve.
 We may be a bunch of confident motherfuckers, but as we said—>we’re not fans of complacency.)

 Strength in Movement teaches you to move better and get strong the right way.
 Period.
 It’s not a weight loss program or a fitness competition.
 Instead, the strength series teaches you to approach a workout with the same level of self- and body awareness as a Cut Seven coach.
 This means intuitively knowing the answers to every question you ever asked about your own body, including mobility limitations, how to modify a movement, and where you should feel every.single.exercise.